uaf-math/calc1/materials.md

 Miscellaneous materials such as handouts and some worksheets.
 See also the [main course page](index.html) for resources specific to your section.

+## Fall 2019

+All the materials from both in-person sections of Calculus I can be found on [this](https://uaf-math251.github.io/inclass-stuff-fall-2019.html) page.

 ## Spring 2019

 * worksheet for the Recitation on 23 April, before the Integral Proficiency: &nbsp;&nbsp; [blank](assets/materials/Spring2019/Recitation-week15.pdf) &nbsp;&nbsp; [solutions](assets/materials/Spring2019/Recitation-week15-Sols.pdf)